RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Notice that this module currently is being written as a primarily stand alone solution for the Alexa to Cortana (or Google Assistant) porting.
 However, it will be retrofitted later to fit into the vui-xxx framework.

+### Matched custom slot values

+There are differences between what kind of values different services may send.
+Alexa appears to respect capitalization of the custom slot values (or it send lower case versions) while Cortana capitalizes the first letter under some circumstances and also adds a period at the end of utterances.
+To keep Cortana behaving consistently, the returned matches use the capitalization of the custom slot values supplied in the config file rather than what Cortana will send.
+Thus, if your custom slot value (in the config file) is "petunia" then "petunia" will be returned even if Cortana will send you "Petunia".

 ## Alexa features supported